How Trent Primary Became An Ofsted Outstanding Primary School

 Of course, when you have that, children feel safe, and that’s what underpins our academic success.’

-How does Third Space Learning align with your values?
+How does Third Space Learning align with your values as an outstanding primary school?

 ‘Well, for us Third Space Learning tutors are one of the tools we use to meet the individual needs of children.
 We’ve seen that the dedicated time each pupil gets each week is tip-top teaching from the tutors (or why else would we pay for it?).
 Knowing Third Space tutors are consistently competent is great because, with their weekly reports, the class teacher gets a strong indication of what each pupil needs to do, whilst also delegating some of the teaching to tutors.